 Christoph Quix, Fraunhofer FIT, Sankt Augustin/Germany

 Founded in 1989, the CAiSE conference series has established itself as the leading conference series in the field of Information Systems Engineering.
 The 26th International Conference on Advanced Information Systems Engineering (CAiSE 2014) was held in Thessaloniki, Greece, on the occasion of the Greek EU Presidency and the related events for young people.
-The conference theme “IS Engineering in Times of Crisis” was addressed in keynote talk focusing on the governance of information systems themselves, the utility of information systems in improving public finances, and on ad-hoc IS in response to natural disasters such as hurricanes or earthquakes.
+The conference theme “IS Engineering in Times of Crisis” was addressed in a keynote talk focusing on the governance of information systems themselves, the utility of information systems in improving public finances, and on ad-hoc IS in response to natural disasters such as hurricanes or earthquakes.

 The research track of the conference received 226 submissions out of which 41 (18%) were accepted in a two-stage reviewing process.
 Based on paper quality as well as on the presentations at the conference, authors of a few top-ranked papers were invited to submit expanded versions of their papers for possible journal publication.
 After one to two additional rounds of reviewing, six of these papers were accepted for publication in this Special Issue.
-It is perhaps characteristic for the international character and networking within the CAiSE community to note that the authors of these six papers come from nine countries!
+It is perhaps characteristic of the international character and interactions within the CAiSE community to note that the authors of these six papers come from nine countries!

 Most of the papers focus on the engineering of service-oriented systems from the user and customer perspective (addressed in requirements engineering) through the process perspective all the way to technical issues of response time prediction, access control and data exchange.